Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 The ice remains frozen until after you complete your next rest.

 If you are level 10 or higher, you can sculpt ice into useful, if temporary objects.
-Doing so requires a successful Expertise (Craftsmanship) skill check.
+Doing so requires a successful Expertise (Crafting) skill check.
 You may create any mundane object that could plausibly be made of ice when you cast this spell (for example, you cannot create rope, torches, chalk, medicinal herbs or a key that you have no idea what it looks like).
 You can only sculpt up to a one-tile cube of ice per casting of this spell.

 If you are level 18 or higher, you can cause the water in the air to condense, and no longer need a source of water to create this effect.